Taut foliations, left-orders, and pseudo-Anosov mapping tori

-\begin{subsection}{The fiber of \titletex{$\widehat\Pi$} and the leaf space} [1]{\overline{#1}} \begin{proof}[Proof of \cref{thm:main2}] Let $\cover\Mpunc$ be the cover of $\Mpunc$ associated with our Dehn fillings. $\cover\Mpunc$ embeds in $\widetilde\MM$.
-We use bars to denote the lifts of objects in $\Mpunc$ (e.g. $\F^s$) to objects in $\cover \Mpunc$ (e.g. $\cover \F^s$).
-Let $K$ be the the leaf space of $\cover {\F^s}$, where prongs incident with the same singularity are considered the same leaf.
-Let $f_1\colon L \to K$ be the monotone, $\pi_1(\MM)$-equivariant map which crushes each interval in $L$ corresponding with a lift of a saddle region down to a point.
+\begin{proof}[Proof of \cref{thm:main2}] Let $\cover\Mpunc$ be the lift of $\Mpunc$ to $\widetilde\MM$.\plabel{fix2:52} We use bars to denote the lifts of objects in $\Mpunc$ (eg $\F^s$) to objects in $\cover \Mpunc$. (eg $\cover {\F^s}$).
+Recall that $L$ is the leaf space of $\widetilde \F$.\plabel{fix3:30} Let $K$ be the the leaf space of $\cover {\F^s}$, where prongs incident with the same singularity are considered the same leaf.
+This is the same as saying that $K$ is the leaf space of the induced stable foliation in $\widetilde \MM$.\plabel{fix3:29} Let $f_1\colon L \to K$ be the monotone, $\pi_1(\MM)$-equivariant map which crushes each interval in $L$ corresponding with a lift of a saddle region down to a point.